Galway Theatre Festival (May) – 2027 Ultimate Guide

 📸 Top-Rated Galway Day Tours

-You can easily combine the festival with unforgettable day trips from Galway to some of the west of Ireland’s most famous landscapes:
+You can easily combine the Galway Theatre Festival with unforgettable day trips from Galway to some of the west of Ireland’s most famous landscapes.

 The Burren National Park - Galway Theatre Festival